MicrosoftDocs/powerapps-docs/powerapps-docs/teams/employee-ideas.md

 ---
-title: Use Employee Ideas app from teams store (Video) | Microsoft Docs
+title: Use Employee Ideas app from teams store (contains video) | Microsoft Docs
 description: Learn how to use the Employee Ideas app from Teams store. ms.service: powerapps ms.topic: conceptual